rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default userReducer;
 {{< /highlight >}}

-Now, combine both reducers in a root reducer:
+Finally, combine both reducers in a root reducer to make it accessible for the store creation.

 In *src/reducers/index.js* file: